SantoriniDave.com – Updated March 3, 2014

 - Pelican Travel – If you need help from a travel agency to book your ferry tickets then Pelican can do it for you (with added fees).
 Then pick up your tickets after you arrive in Santorini.
 Their office is in central Fira.

 - Greek Travel Pages – This is the single best page for finding routes and timetables for all Greek ferries – but it is still challenging to use.

 - Hellenic Seaways – The fastest ferries to Santorini from Piraeus but only one departure a day, usually in the early morning.
 Also have ferries from Santorini to Heraklion, Paros, and Ios and the only service between Mykonos and Santorini.

-- Blue Star Ferries – Multiple departures a day from Piraeus.
+- Blue Star Ferries – Departures everyday from Piraeus.
 Also ferries from Santorini to Naxos and Santorini to Rhodes.

 - SeaJets – Runs from Santorini to Crete and several Cycladic islands.
 These are the smaller catamarans and the route to Crete can be especially rough.

 Q. What is the Santorini ferry schedule?